-Flooding poses a threat to people and property, especially in urban river catchments, and this risk is increasing due to the effects of climate change.
-This is no different in Greater London where thousands of us live or work in areas threatened by flooding from a range of natural and non-natural sources.
+Flooding poses a threat to people and property across the UK and this risk is increasing due to the effects of climate change.
+This is no different in Greater London where thousands of us live or work in areas threatened by flooding.

 The natural springs and waterways of the upper Silk Stream in Harrow form the headwater catchments of the River Brent.
 From here water flows downstream through Barnet towards the Welsh Harp reservoir.
 Flood risk along the whole Silk Stream valley increases downstream as the river grows in size and drains an ever-increasing catchment area.

-Natural Flood Management (NFM) is the practice of using and enhancing the natural landscape’s ability to store and slow flood waters.
+Natural Flood Management (NFM) is the practice of using and enhancing the landscape’s ability to store and slow flood waters using natural measures.
 Depending on the local area, NFM techniques could involve creating semi-natural water brakes with large wood, such as leaky dams; wetlands; planting trees; or reducing soil compaction to make it easier for rainwater to infiltrate and be stored in the ground.
 Hydrogeological modelling is being carried out by Thames21 to help us understand the best places in the catchment to install these features to have maximum impact on reducing flood risk.

-Working closely with the Harrow Nature Conservation Forum and the wardens at each site, we will identify suitable locations to slow down the flow and store water using large wood and materials found within each reserve.
+Working closely with the Harrow Nature Conservation Forum, Harrow Council and the nature reserve wardens at each site, we have identified suitable locations to slow down the flow and store water using large wood and materials found within each reserve.
 These measures have been carefully designed and delivered with local groups to increase habitat diversity and help deliver existing site management plans.

 A leaky dam otherwise known as large woody debris dam or leaky barrier: just one of a range of measures used by Natural Flood Management (NFM)